 Most Reverend Christian Lépine is the tenth bishop and eighth archbishop of Montreal, since the establishment of the diocese in 1836.

 Most Reverend Christian Lépine, Archbishop of Montreal since 2012, is the pastor of the Church of Montreal.
-He is supported in his mission by two auxiliary bishops, Thomas Dowd and Alain Faubert.
+He is supported in his mission by one auxiliary bishop, Alain Faubert.

 Notre-Dame-de-la-rue (Our Lady of the Street) reaches out to homeless people, bringing them comfort and a Church presence.
 Since its founding in 2013, Father Claude Paradis and his assistant, Kevin, joined by volunteers, go out to the street several times a week.
 They meet people where they are at and are primarily concerned with offering a spiritual presence and helping people to make sense out of what they are going through.